Yale’s Diversity Statistics

 For Yale students to be successful, they need to demonstrate a significant commitment to their studies.
 The typical Yale student recognizes the importance of academic achievement above all other pursuits because the university provides them with a wealth of scholastic resources and advisors.

-Students, in close collaboration with both their classmates and the illustrious faculty members who teach them, work to push the bounds of their intellectual limits in a way that will be applicable to their future careers and lives.
+Students, in close collaboration with both their classmates and the illustrious faculty members, work to push the bounds of their intellectual limits in a way that will apply to their future.

 A Strong Desire To Achieve

 Students at Yale are known for having the drive and determination necessary to achieve success in some of the most demanding jobs in the country.
-Students who come to Yale with the ambition to excel in everything they attempt will discover a large number of classmates who share their goals and values.
+Students who come to Yale with the ambition to excel in everything they attempt will discover classmates who share their goals and values.

-Students are fortunate in that they have access to a facility specifically devoted to supporting their endeavors as well as the resources necessary to accomplish what they set out to do.
+Students are fortunate to have access to a facility specifically devoted to supporting their endeavors as well as the resources necessary to accomplish what they set out to do.

-The majority of Yale’s student body consists of individuals who have a robust sense of responsibility, both in their own lives and within the context of their communities.
-Students are urged to get involved in the planning of their own futures as well as the futures of their communities, nations, and the entire planet.
-This is accomplished not only through the imparting of knowledge to students but also through the provision of opportunities for them to take on roles of responsibility within endeavors designed to foster ethics, accountability, and sustainability.
+The majority of Yale’s student body consists of individuals who have a robust sense of responsibility in their own lives and communities.
+Students are urged to plan their own futures as well as the futures of their communities, nations, and the entire planet.
+This is accomplished not only through imparting knowledge but also through the opportunities for students to take on responsibility within endeavors designed to foster ethics, accountability, and sustainability.

 Yale Acceptance Rate